daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## Day 13-16: June 26-July 1, 2017

+**Today's Progress**: Algorithm challenges, battling through one by one :)

+**Thoughts:** Having trouble with GitHub due to my account name change I think?
+Losing server connection after validating as an incorrect user so keep losing the day's progress.

 ## Day 12: June 25, 2017

 **Today's Progress**: I thought indexOf() was going to be easy but this algorithm challenge is tricky!
 I might mix up solving this with working on something else.
 Reading around hasn't helped so far.